 The Cooperative provides postretirement medical benefits to its retired employees and their dependents.
 The Plan requires retiree contributions based on years of service at retirement.
-"Employers' Accounting for Postretirement Benefits Other Than Pensions," requires the accrual of the cost of providing certain postretirement benefits over the employees' years of service, rather than on a pay-as-you-go (cash) basis.
+Employers' Accounting for Postretirement Benefits Other Than Pensions requires the accrual of the cost of providing certain postretirement benefits over the employees' years of service, rather than on a pay-as-you-go (cash) basis.

-In accordance with the provision of "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans," the Cooperative has recorded an accrued benefit cost for the full benefit obligation as of December 31, 2023 and 2022.
+In accordance with the provision of Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans, the Cooperative has recorded an accrued benefit cost for the full benefit obligation as of December 31, 2024 and 2023.

-The following table sets forth the plan's benefit obligation and accrued liability:
+The following table sets forth the plan's benefit obligation and accrued liability as of December 31:

-December 31,

-2023 2022

-Benefit obligation \$ 12,685,681 \$ 11,954,745

-Funded status \$ (12,685,681) \$ (11,954,745)

-Accrued benefit cost recognized in the balance

-sheets \$ (12,685,681) \$ (11,954,745)
+2024 2023 Benefit obligation \$ 11,497,354 \$ 12,685,681 Funded status \$ (11,497,354) \$ (12,685,681) Accrued benefit cost recognized in the balance sheets \$ (11,497,354) \$ (12,685,681) Weighted-average assumptions discounted rate 5.50% 4.80%

-Weighted-average assumptions

-Discounted rate 4.80% 5.00%

-For measurement purposes, the health care cost trend rate is assumed to be 6.5% in 2023 and 7.00% in 2022.
+For measurement purposes, the health care cost trend rate is assumed to be 6.0% in 2024 and 6.5% in 2023.